-If you train at high-intensities regularly, for example, you may struggle to keep up with your workouts after you start restricting carbs.
-In this case, it may better for you to use carbs as a tool to boost your performance, and the best way to do this is by using a cyclical ketogenic diet or a targeted ketogenic diet.
+However, if you train at a high intensity regularly, you may struggle to keep up with your workouts after restricting carbohydrate intake.
+In this case, it may be better to use carbs as a tool to boost performance, and the best way to do this is by using a cyclical ketogenic diet or a targeted ketogenic diet.

-However, before we find out which dietary approach would be best for you, let’s briefly go over each one.
+Before we find out which dietary approach would be best for you, let’s briefly go over three types of the keto diet.

 The Three Main Variations of the Ketogenic Diet: SKD, TKD, and CKD

 There are three main styles of the keto diet:

 Each one serves a specific purpose for particular groups of people.
 Depending on your goals, your workout regimen, and your exercise experience, you will benefit from one variation more than the others.

 The Standard Ketogenic Diet (SKD) is what most people think of when a keto diet is mentioned.
 This is a diet that is very low in carbs, moderate in protein, and high in fat.
 If you are looking to lose fat quickly and you only do low to moderate intensity activities (e.g., walking, cycling, yoga, and light weightlifting), then the SKD may be the ideal diet for you.

 With this dietary approach, carbohydrates have to be restricted greatly.
 An intake of 30g or fewer of carbohydrates a day is typically required to induce and stay in ketosis (which is one of the primary purposes for restricting carb consumption so much).
 Keto carb limits will vary from person to person, but the general rule is to avoid fruits, starches, added sugars, and other foods that are high in net carbs.

 Your primary sources of carbohydrates on the SKD will be low carb vegetables, nuts, seeds, and high-fat dairy products.
 For a more in-depth look at what you will be eating on the SKD, check out our keto food list.